jkaykay/mdx-project-repo/README.md

 # mdx-project-repo
-Repository for Group's Main Code.

-This is a minor system that will be coded in Racket.
-The domain of the system will relate to Bands and Music Fans.
+We, students of MDX London, are using this repository to manage collaborative changes to our code.
+Rather than having to send files every which way so we can all have the updated version, we have chosen GitHub to manage changes and versions.

-This is merely a project that we first year students are undertaking as part of the course.
+This is a project assigned to us as part of our course.

-Bananas.
+That is all.
+Good day.